justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/managing-product-visibility/README.md

 # Managing Product Visibility

-Liferay Commerce allows store managers to create a publication schedule for when a product is first published in a catalog.
+Liferay Commerce allows store managers to create a publication schedule for when a product is first appears in a catalog.
 Conversely, store managers can schedule a time when the product is no longer available for sale by setting an expiration date.

+Here are some important terms:

+* **Published**: The product is now live with all the necessary metadata already filled out in the _Products_ menu on the _Control Panel_.
+The product is immediately searchable and purchasable on the Catalog page.
+* **Unpublished**: The product is no longer searchable on the Catalog Page.
+This can be configured either manually or automatically if the product's inventory falls below the minimum threshold; for more information, see the article on [Low Stock Activity](../../managing-inventory/low-stock-activity/README.md).
+* **Draft**: The product and its associated metadata have not yet been finalized for publication.
+Thus, it is not searchable on the Catalog Page.
+* **Expired**: The product is not searchable after a certain date set by the store administrator.
+In the _Control Panel_'s _Products_ menu, the _Expired_ status appears in the _Status_ column.
+* **Display Date**: The date the product first appears on the Catalog page.
+This date can be the same day the product is published or a future date.

-Note that unpublishing (that is, reverting to a draft status) or expiring a product does not delete the product.
+Note 1: Unpublishing or expiring a product does _not_ delete the product.
 The product information is still stored in the database.
-Instead, a search does not return the product on the main _Catalog_ page.

-Furthermore, unpublishing a product may be configured to happen automatically if the product's inventory falls below the minimum threshold; for more information, see the article on [Low Stock Activity](../../managing-inventory/low-stock-activity/README.md).
+Besides being unsearchable, using the product's bookmark or friendly URL will display a _The requested resource could not be found._ message.

+Note 2: If an item is _already_ in the Checkout cart and it is marked as Unpublished after it has already been placed in the cart, buyers can still proceed with the purchase.

 ## Unpublishing a Product